FabMo/fabmo-profile-dt/README.md

 To help with interchangeability we employ a set of "Standard Variables" whose "Values" are set or each tool.
 This is set up in Macro #201.

-I am expecting that we will add to the system for Standard Variables as time goes by, but I've tried to cover all the ones for low-number Macros in this first batch.

-Checkout these new Standard Variable definitions are in Macro #201.

-We need to call this Macro#201 once, just after any new profile is installed.
-When the tool is tested before shipping is an appropriate time.